The Johri, Jaipur

 It's hard to put into words just how wonderful The Johri is.
 There's something so special about Indian hospitality.
 The personalised touches, warm greetings and smiles on every single face in the team make you feel genuinely, unmistakably welcome.

-The details are part of the experience: a lounge for in-house guests complete with a small bar and gift shop selling The Johri's custom bed linens and crockery; fresh marigold petals floating in a marble urli in the middle of the courtyard; and the warm scent of loban spreading across the courtyard as evening falls.
+The details are part of the experience: a lounge for in-house guests complete with a small bar and gift shop selling The Johri's custom bed linens and crockery; fresh marigold petals floating in a marble urli in the middle of the courtyard; and the warm scent of loban spreading across the courtyard as dusk falls.

-There's a certain calm that resides within the property, despite being surrounded by so much movement.
+There's a certain calm that resides within the property despite being surrounded by so much movement.
 Peeping at the streets outside the windows, it's possible to be part of the experience should you choose, or simply observe while Jaipur carries on, oblivious to the curious eyes.

 Our short stay felt just like visiting a family home, and I for one cannot wait to return to this jewel box in the Pink City.